phobos101/frontend-gulp-template/README.md

   * Prefixes images with the correct relative file path

-  * Automatically adds vendor prefixes such as moz
+  * Automatically adds vendor prefixes such as -moz

   * Packs multiple media queries with the same dimensions into a single query